exposit/pythia-oracle/README.md

 ### Be sure to make a separate back up of your saves folder before upgrading to a new version!!!
+Heck, do it every time you load the program up, it's worth it!!!

 ### Pythia-Oracle 0.3.0
 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).
 Eventually I'll make a more detailed project page.
 Likely, anyway.